Ukraine: Explosions rock Kyiv, struck by waves of drones

 KYIV, Ukraine (AP) — Waves of explosive-laden suicide drones struck Ukraine’s capital as families were preparing to start their week early Monday, the blasts echoing across Kyiv, setting buildings ablaze and sending people scurrying to shelters.

+In the Kyiv region alone, 13 or more drones were shot down, all of them as they flew in from the south, said a spokesman for the Ukrainian Air Force, Yurii Ihnat.

+Other drones got through.
 The capital’s central Shevchenko district was among the areas hit, with apartment blocks damaged and a non-residential building on fire, Kyiv city mayor Vitali Klitschko said.
+He said 18 people were rescued from the rubble of one apartment building and that rescue workers were trying to extract two other people known to be under the debris.

 An Associated Press photographer who was out shooting morning scenes of Kyiv caught one of the drones on camera, its triangle-shaped wing and pointed warhead clearly visible against the blue sky.
 Drones came in several waves and buzzed overhead with angry hums from their engines.

 There was no immediate word of casualties.
-The drones’ intended targets weren’t immediately clear but Russian strikes over the past week have hit infrastructure, including power facilities.
+The drones’ intended targets weren’t immediately clear but Russian air strikes over the past week have hit infrastructure, including power facilities.
+One drone that hit an apartment building caused at least three apartments to completely collapse and left a gaping hole.
+Rescue workers scrambled on the rubble searching for victims amid grey smoke.

 Social media video posts showed drones buzzing over the capital and smoke billowing in the early morning light.
 The sound of sustained gunfire could also be heard in one post, seemingly trying to shoot a drone down.